 Lab owners often refer to these periods of heavy shedding as “blowing their coats.”

 For the unaware, Labs come in three basic color varieties: black, yellow and chocolate.
+There is also the less common Silver Lab.
 This leads many potential owners to wonder whether any of the color varieties shed more or less than others.

 Unfortunately, the answer is no. All three types of Labs shed similar amounts of hair.
 However, depending on the color of your floors, furniture and carpets, some can appear to shed more than others.